US stock indexes drift lower as Walmart swings and oil prices rise

 Such worries have been rolling through the U.S. stock market, hitting industries as far flung as software and legal services and trucking logistics.
 Investors have been punishing stocks of companies seen as under threat by AI so suddenly and aggressively that analysts have likened it to a “shoot first-ask questions later” mentality.

-Walmart, meanwhile, pushed and pulled on the market after erasing an early gain of 2.7% and swinging to a modest loss.
+Walmart, meanwhile, pushed and pulled on the market.
+It was up 0.2% after erasing most of an early gain of 2.7%.
 The retail giant delivered stronger results for the latest quarter than analysts expected, but it gave a profit forecast for the upcoming year that fell short of estimates.
 It was most recently back to a gain of 0.3%.

 Prices rose with worries about a possible military confrontation between the United States and Iran.
 President Donald Trump has been raising the pressure on Iran, which is home to some of the world’s largest oil reserves, because of its disputed nuclear program.
 If a conflict were to break out, it could constrict the global flow of oil.